 Measure water usage when showering.

-I removed meat and dairy from my diet and make efforts to find plant based sources of protein.
+I removed meat from my diet and make efforts to find plant based sources of protein.

 Began prioritizing products that were manufactured closer to home, including a recent bed frame and mattress manufactured in LA.